CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 I like that it has a quick-release seat post, allowing you to adjust the saddle height quickly without having an Allen key.

 The bike may require some tweaks and adjustments after purchase.
-Some customers also reported poor components quality.
-In this case, you can leverage the Amazon return policy.
+Some customers also reported poor component quality.
+In this case, you can take advantage of the Amazon return policy.

 Upgrade the stock pedals with the best mountain bike flat pedals to improve your riding experience.